IBM/data-prep-kit/transforms/universal/tokenization/README.md

-A pre-trained tokenizer must be specified through the `--tkn_tokenizer` parameter, which can be the name of a ready-for-download tokenizer from HuggingFace such as `hf-internal-testing/llama-tokenizer`, `bigcode/starcoder` or any others that can loaded by the Huggingface `AutoTokenizer` library.
+A pre-trained tokenizer must be specified through the `--tkn_tokenizer` parameter, which can be the name of a ready-for-download tokenizer from Hugging Face such as `hf-internal-testing/llama-tokenizer`, `bigcode/starcoder` or any others that can loaded by the Hugging Face `AutoTokenizer` library.
 The `--tkn_tokenizer_args` parameter can be further used to specify extra arguments for the corresponding tokenizer.
 For example, `use_auth_token=<your token>` could be used when loading HuggingFace tokenizers like `bigcode/starcoder`, that require an access token to be provided.